-The Maastricht treaty grants European Citizens free movement between Member States within the European Community.
-However, these citizens currently face a number of administrative barriers when planning and carrying out such moves.
-These barriers include:
+Within the European Community, the Maastricht treaty grants European Citizens free movement between Member States.
+These citizens currently face a number of administrative barriers when planning and carrying out such moves, however.
+These include:

-1. ascertaining precisely which rules and regulations are applicable to their own, particular moving situation; and,

-2. acquiring the certified documents which will be required in order to register (and de-register) themselves with a variety of Administrative bodies/sectors in the destination (and departure) countries.
+- 1. ascertaining precisely which rules and regulations are applicable to their own, particular moving situation; and, - 2. acquiring the certified documents which will be required in order to register (and de-register) themselves with a variety of Administrative bodies/sectors in the destination (and departure) countries.
 In general, such documents contain information about the Citizen which is stored within electronic archives controlled by such various Administrations.

-In order to receive required information, deliver or certify documents, etc., the conditions above render it necessary for Citizens to contact numerous public bodies - and sometimes visit them more than once.
+In order to receive required information, deliver or certify documents, etc., the conditions above render it necessary for Citizens to contact - and sometimes visit more than once - numerous public bodies.